mueller-lab/TwinNet/README.md

 This repository provides the code for training and inference of TwinNet.

-## Create an environment, using for exmaple Miniconda.
+## Create an environment, using for example Miniconda.

 ```
 conda create -n 'twinnet' python=3.9